mathematicalbasedefenders/.github/profile/README.md

 Literally no funding<sup>(note 1)</sup>, no endorsements<sup>(note 2)</sup>, no advertising<sup>(note 3)</sup>, and no players<sup>(note 4)</sup>.

 Also if you played it you know it has bad design.
+However, an [announcement has been made](https://blog.mistertfy64.com/post?id=63cab3a2cbe4d8654596ee23) to change the entire game design.

 This place is where the source code for the website/game is stored.
 It is licensed under the MIT license.